tesselode/nata/readme.md

 ```
 Now, when `pool:emit('update', dt)` is called, `GravitySystem:update(dt)` will be called as well.

-Also note that the system functions are all self functions - each pool has its own instance of each system "class", and system functions are called with the system instance as the first argument, so you can store data in the systems without affecting the original table. `system.pool` is automatically set to the pool that's using the system instance, so systems can interact with the pool in whatever way is needed.
+Also note that the system functions are all self functions - each pool creates "instances" of each system "class", so systems can hold their own internal state.
+Each system also has `self.pool`, which allows access to all pool functions and properties.

 Note that when the `systems` table is not defined, the pool defaults to having one system: the `nata.oop` system.
 This system is responsible for calling functions on entities when an event is emitted.
 If you're defining a list of systems and you want to retain this behavior, you should add `nata.oop(group)` to your systems list, where `group` is the name of the group whose entities you want to call functions on:
 ```lua